mruoss/flame_k8s_backend/README.md

 ### Clustering

 Your application needs to be able to form a cluster with your runners.
-One way to achieve this is to use [DNSCluster](https://hexdocs.pm/dns_cluster/DNSCluster.html).

-#### ENV Variables

-Pass the following variables to your pods
+Pass the following variables to your pods:

 ```yaml
 apiVersion: apps/v1